FiGKD: Fine-Grained Knowledge Distillation via High-Frequency Detail Transfer: Experiments

 We first evaluate the effectiveness of FiGKD on the CIFAR-100 benchmark under both homogeneous and heterogeneous teacher–student configurations.
 The results are summarized in Tables~\ref{tab:cifar_homogeneous} and~\ref{tab:cifar_heterogeneous}, with baseline performances reproduced from original papers or public implementations where available.

 Table~\ref{tab:cifar_homogeneous} presents the results in the homogeneous setting, where the teacher and student share the same backbone family (e.g., ResNet-to-ResNet, WRN-to-WRN).
-While feature-based KD methods have traditionally achieved strong performance by leveraging rich intermediate representations, recent logit-based approaches—such as DIST, DKD, and MLKD—have significantly narrowed this gap.
-Even with these advances, our proposed FiGKD consistently achieves the highest accuracy across all teacher–student pairs, outperforming even the strongest feature-based baselines, including DiffKD, ReviewKD, and CAT-KD.
+While feature-based KD methods have traditionally achieved strong performance by leveraging rich intermediate representations, recent logit-based approaches have significantly narrowed this gap.
+Even with these advances, FiGKD consistently achieves the highest accuracy across all teacher–student pairs, outperforming even the strongest feature-based baselines, including DiffKD, ReviewKD, and CAT-KD.
 In particular, FiGKD yields an average top-1 accuracy improvement of +0.66\%, with gains of +0.97\% over MLKD for ResNet32x4 $\rightarrow$ ResNet8x4 and +0.99\% for VGG13 $\rightarrow$ VGG8.
 These results demonstrate the effectiveness of selectively distilling high-frequency logit components that capture fine-grained class relationships.

 Table~\ref{tab:cifar_heterogeneous} presents the results for the heterogeneous setting, where the student model architecture differs from that of the teacher (e.g., ResNet-to-MobileNet, WRN-to-ShuffleNet), reflecting realistic deployment scenarios under strict resource constraints.
 Despite the increased difficulty, FiGKD consistently outperforms all compared methods.
 It surpasses the average performance of strong feature-based baselines such as ReviewKD and CAT-KD, as well as advanced logit-based methods like MLKD.
 For instance, FiGKD achieves improvements of +1.24\% over MLKD in the VGG13 $\rightarrow$ MobileNetV2 setting and +1.40\% in WRN-40-2 $\rightarrow$ ShuffleNetV1, resulting in an overall average gain of +1.28\% across all heterogeneous tasks.